suds-community/suds/README.rst

     creating property objects with value=[] when mapped-in with < 2 values by the DocumentReader.
 Caused by missing the
     bindings.Document.ReplyHint.stripns() (which uses DocumentReader.stripns())
-    conversion to DocumentReader.stripn() now returning a tuple (ns,tag) as of 0.1.2.
+    conversion to DocumentReader.stripn() now returning a tuple (ns, tag) as of 0.1.2.

 version 0.1.2 (2007-12-18)